 Blood glucose meters

-Finger-pricking devices are automatic devices used by people with diabetes to pierce the skin so that a blood sample can be extracted for testing.
+- Finger-pricking devices and lancets: Finger-pricking devices are automatic devices that pierce the skin so that a drop of blood can be extracted for testing.
 They insert a lancet (a very short, fine needle) into the skin using a spring mechanism.
 The depth at which the needle is inserted can be adjusted depending on the thickness of the skin.
 Lancets are available in different sizes, or gauges.
 A higher-gauge lancet is generally less painful; however, you may not get enough blood to test with the higher-gauge needles.
 Lancets are designed to be used only once.
 If they are used more than once they become blunt and painful to use.

 Worried about finger-pricking?

-There are ways to make blood glucose testing easier without using special devices, such as washing your hand in warm water and shaking it to increase blood flow before you test, or using the sides of the fingers rather than the more sensitive fleshy pulp.
+- There are ways to make blood glucose testing easier such as washing the hand in warm water and shaking it to increase blood flow before you test

-Some blood glucose meters and lancing devices allow you to avoid the fingertips altogether and use less sensitive test sites, such as the upper arm or thigh.
-And some people find some of these newer testing devices to be almost pain free, such as the FreeStyle or FreeStyle mini meter by Abbott Diabetes Care or the Ascensia Vacculance lancing device by Bayer.
+- Some blood glucose meters and lancing devices allow you to avoid the fingertips altogether and use less sensitive test sites, such as the upper arm or thigh.

 Urine testing involves holding a test strip under a stream of urine for a few seconds and comparing the colour change on the strip, after a set amount of time, with the chart on the strip container.
 If you have been advised to test your urine for glucose it is best to test it in the morning before your breakfast.
 Empty your bladder when you get up, then test a sample passed 30 minutes later.
 Tests done at this time should be negative.
 You can also test two to three hours after a meal, when your blood glucose will have been at its highest.